nerves-hub/nerves_hub_web/README.md

 sudo apt install docker-compose inotify-tools
 ```

-Local development uses the host `nerves-hub.org` for connections and cert validation.
-To properly map to your local running server, you'll need to add a host record for it:
+Local development uses the host `nerves-hub.org` for connections and cert
+validation.
+To properly map to your local running server, you'll need to add a
+host record for it:

 ```sh
 echo "127.0.0.1 nerves-hub.org" | sudo tee -a /etc/hosts
 ```

-### Dependent application setup

-NervesHub is designed to run in conjunction with another application [nerves_hub_ca](https://github.com/nerves-hub/nerves_hub_ca).
-This application runs on port `8443` and it handles user's certificates.
-It can also be used to create a suit of certificates that
-is needed in order to run both applications.
-When you create certificates from `nerves_hub_ca` place them in dir:
-`nerves_hub_web/test/fixtures/ssl`.

 ### First time application setup